antoinecea/Conferences/CFM2025/README.md

 # CFM 2025

+This repository is a companion to the CFM 2025 conference paper:
+Implementation of automated tools for linear and non-linear homogenization: examples through the extension of the MFront code generator.

 Here are the files relative to the simulation performed in the conference paper, which deals on metallurgical phase transformation.